 It is now possible to correlate the new data referred to above with observations made nearly a hundred years ago, and about which there has been some doubt in recent years.
 In 1829 James Yates recorded the fact that "at Colmers Farm1. . . a bed of pure limestone is worked about 2 feet in thickness and 8 feet from the surface of the ground.
-A red stiff marl lies over it, and beneath it is a similar marl variegated with blue".2

-There can be little doubt that the limestone referred to by Yates is the same as the Spirorbis Limestone recently exposed in the road trench (p.
-260), but all trace of the old workings he mentions has long since vanished.
-Yates further states that "at a short distance to the east of this limestone, and at the base of a hill called Leach Heath, a shaft has been sunk to a depth of 125 yards".
-It is probable that the site of this old shaft is about 150 yards to the north of the School and near the present Filter Beds.
-The thickness of the Coal Measures and Silurian referred to in his description is not given, and therefore the base of the Halesowen Beds in the section (Fig. 3) is uncertain; but the Silurian rocks are said to extend to a depth, of " above 100 yards from the surface ", and further on (op. cit., p.
-258) he says that the quartz rock (presumably Llandovery Sandstone) was met within the shaft at a depth of more than 100 yards from the surface.
-The position of this shaft is indicated in the section (Fig. 3), as is also the well and boring at the Longbridge Pumping Station, in which Silurian Shales (" Blue Binds ") occur from a depth of 357 to 496 feel; (the bottom of the boring).
+A red stiff marl lies over it, and beneath it is a similar marl variegated with blue".2 probable that the site of this old shaft is about 150 yards to the north of the School and near the present Filter Beds.
+The thickness of the Coal Measures and Silurian referred to in his description is not given, and therefore the base of the Halesowen Beds in the section is uncertain; but the Silurian rocks are said to extend to a depth, of " above 100 yards from the surface ", and further on he says that the quartz rock (presumably Llandovery Sandstone) was met within the shaft at a depth of more than 100 yards from the surface.
+The position of this shaft is indicated in the section, as is also the well and boring at the Longbridge Pumping Station, in which Silurian Shales ("Blue Binds") occur from a depth of 357 to 496 feel; (the bottom of the boring).
 Above this are red and blue marl with coal fragments and "pebbles", which no doubt belong to the Halesowen Beds, while above them are about 300 feet of Bunter and overlying Drift.
-The section (Fig. 3) shows that the Keele Beds which emerge from the base of the Bunter and outcrop a little to the north, are overstepped by the Bunter about 130 yards west of the Longbridge Pumping Station, while the Halesowen Beds are similarly overstepped about 200 yards to the east of it.
-Thus, while the Coal Measures on the eastern flank of the Lickey Hills are probably absent under the Bunter south-east of the road which runs from Longbridge to Eednal, they extend, possibly for a considerable distance, under the Bunter north of the Bristol Eoad between Longbridge and Colmers Farm.
+The section shows that the Keele Beds which emerge from the base of the Bunter and outcrop a little to the north, are overstepped by the Bunter about 130 yards west of the Longbridge Pumping Station, while the Halesowen Beds are similarly overstepped about 200 yards to the east of it.
+Thus, while the Coal Measures on the eastern flank of the Lickev Hills are probably absent under the Bunter south-east of the road which runs from Longbridge to Eednal, they extend, possibly for a considerable distance, under the Bunter north of the Bristol Eoad between Longbridge and Colmers Farm.